giocosmiano/haskell-programming/readme.md

  - Functions, [when needed](https://en.wikibooks.org/wiki/Haskell/Laziness#Thunks_and_Weak_head_normal_form), are evaluated and eventually reduced into a value called [Beta reduction](https://wiki.haskell.org/Beta_reduction)

- - Functions are data because they will eventually get evaluated, [when needed](https://en.wikibooks.org/wiki/Haskell/Laziness#Thunks_and_Weak_head_normal_form), and reduced into a value.
+ - Functions are data because [when needed](https://en.wikibooks.org/wiki/Haskell/Laziness#Thunks_and_Weak_head_normal_form) they will eventually get evaluated and reduced into a value.

  - **Couple of reminders to myself**